kartik-pant-23/applications-tracker/README.md

 # Applications Tracker

 ## Problem Statement
-Lately I have been applying for many roles, and it has become a hard task to keep track of all the applications.
+Lately, I have been applying for many roles, and it has become a hard task to keep track of all the applications.
 Spreadsheets are a great way to store this data, but we understand how hard it becomes to check it regularly.
 We all like how **Mobile Applications** are so efficient to use and increase the accessibility, and so seem the appropriate solution to this problem.

 ## Proposed Solution
-So this is an attempt to make our lives easier, a dedicated app for the purpose of storing job applications only.
-All the roles that you apply for, **add** them up inside the app, mark if you are **waiting for a referral**, or have you **applied** or not, and get **regular notifications** to remind you about these status, so that you don't keep waiting for the referral the next time you apply.
-You can easily make changes to applications data and/or even delete them whenever needed.
+So this is an attempt to make our lives easier, a dedicated app to store job applications only.
+All the roles that you apply for, **add** them up inside the app, mark if you are **waiting for a referral**, or have you **applied** or not, and get **regular notifications** to remind you about this status, so that you don't keep waiting for the referral the next time you apply.
+You can easily make changes to applications' data and/or even delete them whenever needed.

 ## Functionality and Concepts Used
 App has a simple and intuitive user interface, that allows users to add data about their applications, they can edit the applications and even delete them whenever needed.
-App makes use of Android Jetpack.
+The app makes use of Android Jetpack.
 Jetpack is a suite of libraries to help developers follow best practices, reduce boilerplate code, and write code that works consistently across Android versions and devices so that developers can focus on the code they care about.

 In this project following libraries are used -
 | Library | Used For|